-If you have any questions regarding your warranty rights and responsibilities, you should contact INDIAN MOTORCYCLE COMPANY, 2100 Highway 55, Medina, MN 55340, or the California Air Resources Board, P.O.
+If you have any questions regarding your warranty rights and responsibilities, you should contact INDIAN MOTORCYCLE, 2100 Highway 55, Medina, MN 55340, or the California Air Resources Board, P.O.
 Box 8001, 9528 Telstar Avenue, El Monte, CA 91734-8001.

-INDIAN MOTORCYCLE COMPANY., (hereinafter INDIAN MOTORCYCLE) warrants that each new 2015 and later INDIAN motorcycle that includes as standard equipment a headlight, taillight and stoplight, and is street legal:
+INDIAN MOTORCYCLE warrants that each new 2015 and later INDIAN MOTORCYCLE that includes as standard equipment a headlight, taillight and stoplight, and is street legal: